 - Freezer storage: These muffins freeze well for up to 2-3 months.
 Just make sure you do not glaze the muffins prior to freezing them.
 Allow the muffins to thaw in the refrigerator overnight before heating, glazing and eating.

 ©No Spoon Necessary.
 All images and content under copyright protection.
 Please do not use any images without prior permission.
-Please do not publish this recipe without prior consent.
+Kindly do not publish this recipe without prior consent.
 To reference this recipe, please link directly to this post.